WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/student-clinical-dashboards.md

 ## Introduction

 WEHI is currently looking at how to take clinical data from databases and create visualisations and dashboards to help administrators and clinicians explore the data.
-You can read the [background information and project presentations by former students.](https://figshare.com/projects/Clinical_Dashboards/163360)

 ## Duties while on placement